… and why Pret doesn’t do a Loyalty Card system.

 Makes you wonder if they are paid under the table or are so infatuated with the cheap free coffees, and then being blinded to do real neutral journalism.
 Kind of sinks your heart how the majority goes with this freebie scheme so easily.

-Staff hope the Mystery Shopper is nearby or even serving the MS when the staff member is extra generous.
-As staff can earn up to extra £50 or if perfect even £100, if the Mystery Shopper is even more impressed with their service (butt kissing).
-Often this is quickly done by giving a free coffee and BOOM! if it was the Mystery Shopper receiving the freebies, that staff member gets extra cash award.
+Staff can earn up to extra £100, or if the the shop has overall perfect scores, can earn even £200, if the Mystery Shopper is even more impressed with their service (butt kissing).
+Often this is quickly done by giving a free coffee and BOOM!
+Giving a freebie to a Mystery Shopper is THE best way for an individual staff member to get the extra cash award.
+Even if the shop lost overall Team bonus because there were some products missing or the shop was dirty, an individual Team Member can still get the cash reward if they “wow” the Mystery Shopper.
 I write about this extensively in The Truth behind the Pret A Manger Smile.